bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 }
 ```

-See [examples/express/app.ts](https://github.com/bucketco/bucket-javascript-sdk/tree/main/packages/node-sdk/example/express/app.ts) for a full example.
+See [examples/express/app.ts](https://github.com/reflagcom/javascript/tree/main/packages/node-sdk/example/express/app.ts) for a full example.

 ## Remote flag evaluation with stored context

-If you don't want to provide context each time when evaluating feature flags but
+If you don't want to provide context each time when evaluating flags but
 rather you would like to utilize the attributes you sent to Bucket previously
 (by calling `updateCompany` and `updateUser`) you can do so by calling `getFeaturesRemote`
 (or `getFeatureRemote` for a specific feature) with providing just `userId` and `companyId`.
-These methods will call Bucket's servers and feature flags will be evaluated remotely
+These methods will call Bucket's servers and flags will be evaluated remotely
 using the stored attributes.

 ```typescript